 Mri or magnetic resonance imaging is one of the more recently developed imaging modalities available to physicians.
 It uses powerful magnets to generate images.
 There is no ionizing radiation which is a major advantage over many other modalities.
 Mri is the best imaging exam that we have for most soft tissue and joint related problems.
 There are radiologists ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

-- Cortisone injections
+- Cortisone injection allergy

 - Cortisone injection elbow pain

 - Indigestion after cortisone injection

-- Cortisone injection in the hip
+- Cortisone injections in hip joint

 - Cortisone injection